DarkoProg/WaterTessalation/README.md

     - [ ] circular waves
 2. [x] Transform wave values to gray color.
 3. [ ] What to do with perlin noise.
-4. [ ] Read on tessalation shader.
+4. [ ] implement textures into shader
 5. [ ] Implement tessalation shader.
 6. [ ] Build UI
 7. [ ] Make Camera

-:memo: need to make shaders proces textures
+:memo: NEXT -> need to make shaders proces textures